Priveetee/Docs_Mood/docs/user-guide/getting-started.md

 The Mood application is designed to be managed by a single administrator.
 Therefore, registration is only open until the first account is created.

-1.  **Navigate to the Application**: Open the URL where your Mood application is hosted (e.g., `http://localhost:3000`).
+1.  **Access the Login Page**: Open your browser and navigate directly to the login page.
+If you are running the application locally, this will be `http://localhost:3000/login`.
-2.  **Access the Registration Form**: If no administrator account exists, you will see a "Sign Up" tab on the login form.
+2.  **Access the Registration Form**: If no administrator account exists, you will see a "Sign Up" tab on the form.
 Click on it.
 3.  **Fill in the Details**:
     - **Email**: Your email address, which will be used to log in.
     - **Username**: Your display name.